 So what ?
 I can make perfectly respectable B&W images on any of my digital cameras – what’s more, I can see them, work on them, and share them almost instantaneously.

-I grew up developing films and working in a darkroom to produce enlargements and frankly whilst I actually enjoyed the process, there are limits both in time and energy and I’m sure I could not produce any of my recent work in this way.
+I grew up developing films and working in a darkroom to produce enlargements and frankly whilst I actually enjoyed the process, there are limits both in my time and cerainly my energy and I’m also fairly sure I could not produce any of my recent work in this way.

 I’m not saying that is no merit in a well produced darkroom printed image, but I can’t help thinking that the evolutionary aspect is inate to photography (as in any art form) and just considering the process leaves a lot of the ‘art’ aspect to the wayside.
 Sure, it’s nice to say you’ve been able to do it…but frankly the ease and rapidity of modern processes win hands down.

 What possible difference does it make what camera or what recording media is used?
-Ideally it should not make any difference at all.
+I’ve always maintained that the camera was the least important element – ideally it should not make any difference at all.
 The most important aspect, to me at least, is how the photographer ‘sees’ what he is trying to capture.
+Obviously a modern camera helps the process a great deal, this I would never deny, and using nice ‘machinery’ always adds a certain pleasure.

 Talking of retro, an ex-pat Brit with more money than sense has just purchased a small Leica – seemingly in the hope that this will make him a world class photographer.
 Personally (and based on what he’s published so far…) I can’t see that this will make him any better or worse than all the other material he’s purchased since his retirement.
 He has an eye, and can turn out very reasonable stuff when he tries, but I can’t help thinking that it’s more the ability to show-off his gear that is foremost in the equation – 6200€ just to show off?
 Blimey, give me the dosh mate!